circuits/circuits/docs/source/tutorial/index.rst

 Overview
 --------

 Welcome to the circuits tutorial.
-This 5-minute tutorial is going to walk you through the basic concepts of circuits.
-The goal will be to introduce new concepts incrementally with walk-through examples that you can try out!
+This 5-minute tutorial will guide you through the basic concepts of circuits.
+The goal is to introduce new concepts incrementally with walk-through examples that you can try out!
 By the time you've finished, you should have a good basic understanding of circuits, how it feels and where to go from there.